 - Gender Identity

-Once NYS DVS renders a decision, the Veteran will have the ability to file an appeal of the original decision.
+Once DVS renders a decision, the Veteran will have the ability to file an appeal of the original decision.
 The appealed decision will be final.

 1. Restoration of State Veterans Benefits Application

 2. Complete Official Military Personnel File

 3. Personal statement (signed) describing precisely why your assigned character of service was unjust and why an upgrade to a higher character of service is appropriate.

 4. If applicable, an award letter from the United States Department of Veterans Affairs verifying that you have a service-connected rating for your disability.

 Only applicable for those demonstrating less-than-honorable discharge was caused by mental health condition (i.e. PTSD, TBI, MST) during service:

 1. If symptoms of a disability incurred or aggravated during your military service (e.g., Post-Traumatic Stress Disorder, Traumatic Brain Injury, Military Sexual Trauma) caused you to act in a way that led directly to your less-than-honorable discharge, provide: